Daniel-KM/Omeka-S-module-UserProfile/README.md

   It is used by Omeka S v4 and allows to create fieldsets.
 You can create any dynamic groups you want.
 The default is `profile` so you don't need to set it.

+If one of the element is a select of a list, it is recommended to use module [Table], that simplifies configuration and that allows to use the same table in different places.

 Three formats are allowed: `ini`, `xml`, or `json`.
 Each format has pros and cons.
 The format `ini` is more readable, `xml` is designed for experts and `json` is more common.